 Lake Haiyaha is secluded, and you can see beautiful old trees around the lake as you go past it to continue the hike.
-The hike to Lake Haiyaha is steep, and it needs a bit of scrambling over the boulders to appreciate this secluded lake.
+The hike to Lake Haiyaha is steep, and it needs some scrambling over the boulders to appreciate this secluded lake.

 You hike around the north shore of Dream Lake, and then you move towards Emerald Lake.
 The sound of water that flows from the melted Tyndall glacier in the background is music to the ears.
-Dream Lake is an angler’s paradise, and you require a Colorado fishing license if you are above 15 years of age.
+Dream Lake is an angler’s paradise, and you require a Colorado fishing license if you are above 15.

-There is a lot of action while going on the Emerald Lake Trail.
-The elevation you reach will be more than 2000 feet by the time you reach Emerald Lake.
+The elevation you reach will be more than 2,000 feet by the time you reach Emerald Lake.
 The trail ends at Emerald Lake, and the view is eye-catching.

 Hallett Peak and the foot spires of Flattop Mountain dominate the scenery.
 The water from the Tyndall glacier flows and tumbles down into the Emerald Lake.
 It is believed the minerals from the glacier water give this beautiful green color to the lake.

-Because of the steep sections at the end, hikers call it moderately complex, but otherwise, the Emerald Lake Trail is one of the most accessible trails in the Rocky Mountain National Park.
-The wildflowers, alpine lakes, waterfalls, mountains, and wildlife make this attractive to visitors, both nationally and internationally.
+Because of the steep sections at the end, hikers call it moderately complex, but otherwise, the Emerald Lake is one of the most accessible trails in the Rocky Mountain National Park.
+The wildflowers, alpine lakes, waterfalls, mountains, and wildlife make this attractive to national and international visitors.

-Emerald Lake trail, this moderate trail begins from the Bear Lake trailhead, and you see aspen groves, Engelmann spruce, and ponderosa pines while climbing to reach Emerald Lake.
+This moderate trail begins from the Bear Lake trailhead, and you see aspen groves, Engelmann spruce, and ponderosa pines while climbing to Emerald Lake.
 You can go on this hike with your family and enjoy family time with your family members.

 Once you reach Dream Lake, Emerald Lake is about another mile.
 As the trail to Emerald Lake continues, you go deep into the Tyndall Gorge.